ChrisTimperley/ChrisTimperley.github.io/about.md

 ### Research

-My research interests roughly cover, but are not limited to:
+My current research interests roughly cover, but are not limited to:

 * evolutionary computation and meta-heuristics
 * search-based software engineering